Peter Purves

-Peter John Purves (/ˈpɜːvɪs/; born 10 February 1939) is an English television presenter and actor.
+Peter John Purves (/ˈpɜːrvɪs/; born 10 February 1939) is an English television presenter and actor.
 Beginning his career as an actor, he joined Doctor Who to play Steven Taylor, a companion of the First Doctor, which he played from 1965 until 1966.
 In 1967, he became a presenter on the children's programme Blue Peter, where he remained for eleven years.
-He has continued to make regular television appearances, including coverage of the Crufts dog show.
+He has continued to make appearances on TV, including coverage of the Crufts dog show.

 Early life

 Purves was born in New Longton, Lancashire.
 His father was a tailor who also ran a hotel in Blackpool for a short period.
 He was educated at the independent Arnold School in Blackpool and in the sixth form at Barrow-in-Furness Grammar School for Boys for a year, where he took A-levels and gained a pass in mathematics.
 He originally planned to go into teaching, training at Alsager College of Education, but began to act with the Barrow-in-Furness Repertory Company instead.